COMET: Neural Cost Model Explanation Framework: Evaluation

 \subsection{Evaluating utility of \tool{}}

-Next, we investigate the variation in the errors of Ithemal and uiCA and empirically check its correlation with the dependence of the model's output on block-specific features.
-We hypothesize that as the error of the cost model decreases, its dependence on the semantically richer features of the block would increase.
+We show a use case of \tool{} wherein we investigate the variation in the prediction errors of Ithemal and uiCA and empirically check its correlation with the dependence of the model's output on different types of block features.
+We hypothesize that as the error of the cost model decreases, its dependence on the finer-grained features of the block will increase.
+Out of the $3$ types of features over which \tool{} composes its explanations, we identify the block's instructions and data dependencies as more specific, finer-grained features when compared to the feature corresponding to the number of instructions in the block.
+We use \tool{}'s explanations to identify the block features on which the model's prediction depends.
+Note that our hypothesis is not obvious even for arbitrary traditional cost models (let alone the black-box neural cost models), as is evident from the performance of a baseline cost model in \citet{uica}, Table 1, that uses coarse-grained features of a basic block and achieves higher accuracy than LLVM-MCA~\citep{llvm-mca} which uses finer-grained features.
 Figure~\ref{fig:utilityoverall} shows the results of our investigation.
 It shows the variation of mean absolute percentage error of Ithemal and uiCA.
-Alongside the error, it shows the percentage of \tool{}'s explanations over the entire explanation test set that contain features corresponding to the number of instructions $\numinsts$, instructions $\instruction$, and dependencies $\dependency$ in the explained basic block.
+Alongside the error, it shows the percentage of \tool{}'s explanations over the entire explanation test set that contain features corresponding to the number of instructions $\numinsts$, instructions $\instruction$, and data dependencies $\dependency$ in the explained basic block.